 I recently read this article in Time magazine on Mark Zuckerberg that I found particularly outrageous.

 Zuckerberg's mission is to get every human being online.
 However, the journalist Lev Grossman, did nothing but criticize Zuckerberg for his lack of social graces.

-Grossman lambasted Zuckerberg for not being playful.
+Grossman criticized Zuckerberg for not being playful.
 He exclaimed that causal conversation is supposed to be fun but Zuckerberg comes off as aggressive and impatient with slow ordinary speech.

 OMG!
 We don't do social niceties.

 He said Zuckerberg's conversation style is less about social interaction than about swapping information as rapidly as possible.
 Yep!
 Get to the point!

 Also, Zuckerberg's short answers to questions don't make for good sound bites or word count quotas.
 In other words Zuckerberg isn't up to shooting the shit with a suit.
 He just wanted to get to the point and get back to work.

 Grossman points out that someone who wants to shape the social lives of the planet should have a better sense of human nature.

-I think someone is a little hurt he didn't get to become friends with the 14th richest guy in the world.
+I think that someone is a little hurt he didn't get to become friends with the 14th richest guy in the world.